HamidRezaeirad/Wikipedia/README.md

 ## Clone

-Use the [Git](https://git-scm.com/downloads) to clone the project in a local machine.
+Use [Git](https://git-scm.com/downloads) to clone the project in a local machine.

 ```bash
 git init